 AI Crawlers Are Allowed in robots.txt

-Why If your robots.txt blocks ChatGPT, Perplexity, or other AI crawlers, your content doesn't get indexed and can't be cited.
+Why If your robots.txt blocks ChatGPT, Perplexity, or other AI crawlers, your content doesn’t get indexed and can’t be cited.
 Full stop.
+This is the single most common reason sites get zero AI citations despite having high-quality content.
+Otterly.AI’s 2026 analysis of over 1 million AI citations found that 73% of websites inadvertently block at least one major AI crawler.

 How to check Visit yourdomain.com/robots.txt.
 Look for Disallow rules affecting GPTBot, OAI-SearchBot, PerplexityBot, ClaudeBot, anthropic-ai, and Google-Extended.
+Also check for wildcard rules like User-agent: * / Disallow: / that block all unrecognized bots.

-How to fix Add explicit Allow: / rules for each bot you want to permit.
-If you have a blanket Disallow: / for unrecognized bots, whitelist these individually.
+How to fix Add explicit User-agent: [BotName] / Allow: / rules for each AI crawler.
+If you have a blanket Disallow: / for unrecognized bots, whitelist AI crawlers individually above the wildcard block.
+The six critical user agents: GPTBot, OAI-SearchBot, PerplexityBot, ClaudeBot, anthropic-ai, and Google-Extended.

 • 2